itsyagirlLavender007/Web-Development-series/Tasklist Project/ReadMe.txt

-Made a Task list using NodeJs, Express, EJS, API and Postgres.
+Made a Task list using NodeJs, Express, EJS, API, and Postgres.